Satan’s heavenly rebellion against God triggered an avalanche of suffering that continues today. Our personal rebellion against him adds to the slide.

 Satan was flawless upon his creation.
 He lived in a perfect environment that was devoid of immorality and affliction.
 He had no unmet needs.

 Satan basked in God’s glory.
 He constantly saw new facets of his excellence.
-He did not have to exercise faith to believe in his goodness.
+He did not have to exercise faith to believe in his divine goodness.

 Moreover, Satan had prestige and authority.
 He enjoyed a high rank among the angels.
 He was endowed with wisdom and splendor.